By eating more foods that help prevent stroke, you can help improve certain health conditions that increase the risk of stroke.

 In order to fully benefit from probiotics in your diet, you need prebiotics too.

-The antioxidant in red grapes, resveratrol, has gotten a lot of buzz in recent years.
+Resveratrol is an antioxidant found in red grapes, which has received widespread attention in recent years.

 Now the latest research has linked resveratrol to a lower risk of recurrent stroke.

 You can eat red grapes to get your dose of resveratrol, or you can enjoy a nice glass of red wine.
-Just be careful with alcohol.
+Be careful with alcohol, though.

 There are many studies showing that more than two alcoholic beverages a day will reverse any benefits of consuming them in the first place.

-Other great foods that help prevent stroke are high in vitamin D.
+Other great foods that help prevent stroke are high in vitamin D, like salmon.